PennyLaneAI/pennylane-sf/doc/devices/fock.rst

 1.4660265156190515

-The continuous-variable QNodes available via Strawberry Fields can also be combined with qubit-based QNodes and classical nodes to build up a hybrid computational model.
+The continuous-variable QNodes available via Strawberry Fields can also be combined with qubit-based QNodes and classical nodes to build up a `hybrid computational model <https://pennylane.ai/qml/demos/tutorial_plugins_hybrid.html>`_.
 Such hybrid models can be optimized using the built-in optimizers provided by PennyLane.

 Device options